 Choosing a pair of new glasses or sunglasses is exciting, but it can be a bit overwhelming.
-After all, there are so many different styles, colors, and shapes to select from.
+After all, there are so many different styles, colors, frame sizes and shapes to select from.
 Where does one begin?

 A good place to start is by considering your face shape.
 Certain frame shapes can highlight your best features and balance out your facial structure for an aesthetically-pleasing look.